Company Liability in Hungary: Understanding Responsibility Beyond Legal Labels

 and legal evaluation reacts differently when operations come under pressure.

 This is not a value judgment.
+It is a structural difference.

 Why this rarely becomes visible at the beginning